-Turbidity levels in the summer of 2024 were near five-year average values at many sites but notably lower in the North Fork and mainstem sites downstream of the confluence with the North Fork (Figure 4).
-These results reflect both continued recovery from the CPF and the relatively dry conditions documented in the summer of 2024.
-Relatively low precipitation generally translates to lower flows, which in turn decreased erosive capacity.
-As a result, summer 2024 turbidity values were substantially lower than comparable values from summer 2023.
+Turbidity levels in the fall of 2024 were near five-year average values at many sites but notably lower in the North Fork and mainstem sites downstream of the confluence with the North Fork (Figure 4).
+These results are similar to those recorded in summer 2024 and reflect both continued recovery from the CPF and the relatively dry conditions documented in the fall of 2024.
+Relatively low precipitation generally translates to lower flows, which in turn decreases erosive capacity.
+Decreased turbidity in the North Fork and mainstem sites downstream are primarily the result of substantially higher turbidity values at these sites in the years immediately following the CPF.

 Figure 4.
-Average turbidity values for the months of May through July 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average turbidity values for the months of August through October 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites, and aqua blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023 values.